Teachable-AI-Lab/teachable-ai-lab/about.md

 ### Interested in getting involved?

 If you are a Georgia Tech student, then your first entry point to getting involved with the lab will likely be an independent study.
 Please review our [independent study guide][independent study guide] to see if this is a good option for you.
 Note, all students interested in conducting an independent study should follow the steps in this guide before reaching out via email.

-If you are not a Georgia Tech student, then please fill out [this application][tail-application] to apply to work in the lab directly.
+If you are not a Georgia Tech student or are looking for something other than an independent study, then please fill out [this application][tail-application] to apply to work in the lab directly.
 We will get notified when you submit your application and will follow up about available opportunities.
 If you do follow up via email, then please reference your application in the email.

 [independent study guide]: https://tail.cc.gatech.edu/independent_study/
 [tail-application]: https://forms.office.com/r/455mrxTSFa